 Currently, WAAS satellite coverage is only available in North America.
 There are no ground reference stations in South America, so even though GPS users there can receive WAAS, the signal has not been corrected and thus would not improve the accuracy of their unit.
 For some users in the U.S., the position of the satellites over the equator makes it difficult to receive the signals when trees or mountains obstruct the view of the horizon.
 WAAS signal reception is ideal for open land and marine applications.
 WAAS provides extended coverage both inland and offshore compared to the land-based DGPS (differential GPS) system.
 Another benefit of WAAS is that it does not require additional receiving equipment, while DGPS does.

 Other governments are developing similar satellite-based differential systems.
 In Asia, it's the Japanese Multi-Functional Satellite Augmentation System (MSAS), while Europe has the Euro Geostationary Navigation Overlay Service (EGNOS).
 Eventually, GPS users around the world will have access to precise position data using these and other compatible systems.

-100 meters: Accuracy of the original GPS system, which was subject to accuracy degradation under the government-imposed Selective Availability (SA) program.
+100 m: Accuracy of the original GPS system, which was subject to accuracy degradation under the government-imposed Selective Availability (SA) program.

-15 meters: Typical GPS position accuracy without SA.
+15 m: Typical GPS position accuracy without SA.

-3-5 meters: Typical differential GPS (DGPS) position accuracy.
+3-5 m: Typical differential GPS (DGPS) position accuracy.